 Notes on the Geography of New Zealand: Christchurch

-How fares, after a devastating series of earthquakes, New Zealand's second or (more probably now) third city?
+How, after a devastating series of earthquakes, does New Zealand's second or (more probably now) third city fare?

 Like all of New Zealand's cities, Christchurch is on the coast, where you'd never know anything had happened.

 The Avon River flows on an easterly course through the city as gently as the song.
 There is public access along most of its length, an astonishing act of civic kindness.